Galaxy S9's speakers are the best for playing music out loud

 The Galaxy S9 and Galaxy S9 Plus are so packed with features, it's easy to breeze by one of the most important for everyday life: The speakers.

-People buy phones for camera quality and battery life, not solely for sound.
-But the instant you play a YouTube video aloud for a friend or put your mom on speakerphone, you'll know if the audio sounds rich and full or distant and tinny.
-Simply put: Good speakers make a phone more enjoyable to use.
+Even if you was around with headphones in your ears, you may wind up using the phone speakers more than you think.
+The instant you play a YouTube video aloud for a friend or put your mom on speakerphone, you'll know if the audio sounds rich and full or distant and tinny.
+Simply put: Good speakers make a phone better to use.

 Although the Razer Phone, a device by lifestyle gaming company Razer, is too niche to compete against Samsung, the world's largest smartphone maker, in terms of sheer numbers of units sold, we still wanted to see which of these is the best phone for playing videos, music, games and calls aloud.
 In short, we wanted to see how sound Samsung's Galaxy S9 speaker claim really is.